📙ACT/Question Types

 Strategy Tip

 Asks for the meaning of a word or phrase as used in a specific part of the passage.
-The correct answer depends on context, not the most common definition.
+Context always determines meaning — not the most common dictionary definition.

 Example Question